european-union

 Employee Data, GDPR, and HR Compliance

-Employee data handling in Europe falls under GDPR, which is strict and actively enforced.
+Employee data handling in Europe falls under GDPR, which is actively enforced and carries significant penalties.
+This affects how employee information is stored, processed, and transferred, particularly across borders.

 Intellectual Property and Employee-Created Work

-In some countries, employee-created work belongs to the employer by default.
-In others, contracts need to explicitly assign those rights.
+IP ownership is not automatic across all of Europe.
+In some countries, work created by an employee belongs to the employer by default.
+In others, contracts need to explicitly assign those rights for the transfer to be enforceable.

 Equity Compensation and Local Tax Considerations